Ukraine updates: Volodymyr Zelenskyy arrives in Rome – DW – 05/13/2023

 Here are some of the other notable developments concerning Russia's war in Ukraine on Saturday, May 13:

-In his nightly address, President Volodymyr Zelenskyy said Russians were "already internally ready for defeat."
+In his nightly address on Friday, Zelenskyy said Russians were "already internally ready for defeat."

 "They have already lost this war in their minds.
-We must put pressure on them every day so that their sense of defeat turns into their flight, their mistakes, their losses."
+We must put pressure on them every day so that their sense of defeat turns into their flight, their mistakes, their losses," he said.

 Ukraine claims to have retaken swaths of ground from Russian forces near Bakhmut, the scene of the war's longest and bloodiest battle.